awaze7/WordCrack/README.md

 # WordCrack

 WordCrack is a simple game where you guess words.
+Each day has a different word.

 ## Installation